8go/nostr-commander-rs/README.md

 Please help improve the code and add features  :pray:  :clap:
 Any contribution is welcome.
+Thanks to all that have already contributed.
+Shout out to [@ntheden](https://github.com/ntheden).

 Please give it a star :star: right away on Github so that other people can find the project more easily :heart:.